BarbzCodez/BarbzCodez/README.md

 ![successful actions](images/FAQ2_actions.png)

-#### Check your repo setup
+#### Check your repository setup

 - Make sure your resume information is in a file called `index.md`.
-- Can you see the `index.md` on your git repo?
+- Can you see the `index.md` on your git repository?
 If not, make sure to push all your changes to main.

 ![successful actions](images/FAQ3_repo.png)